jsomers1/snakeid-image-classifier/README.md

   <img src="snake_images/2.jpeg" width="428" height="298"/>
 </div>

 This model uses transfer learning and Google's Inception V3 convolutional neural network to classify images of different species of the suborder *Serpentes*, specifically those of the genus *Agkistrodon*.
 The model currently classifies 2 species classes with about 89% overall accuracy.
-Future project goals include adding many more species to the image library and continued development of a web application in Flask.
+A web application written with Flask and HTML serves as a GUI for the model, whose code is found on a Docker image.

 # Table of Contents
 * [Tools](#tools)